ethereum-optimism/specs/specs/experimental/cannon-fault-proof-vm-mt.md

 This is a description of the second iteration of the Cannon Fault Proof Virtual Machine (FPVM).
 When necessary to distinguish this version from the initial implementation, it can be referred to as Multithreaded Cannon (MTCannon).
-Like the original Cannon implementation, the MTCannon FPVM emulates a minimal Linux-based system running on big-endian 32-bit MIPS32 architecture.
+MTCannon FPVM emulates a minimal uniprocessor Linux-based system running on big-endian 32-bit MIPS32 architecture.
 A lot of its behaviors are copied from Linux/MIPS with a few tweaks made for fault proofs.
 For the rest of this doc, we refer to the MTCannon FPVM as simply the FPVM.